• Skip to primary navigation

 Packing tips

-• If using a disposable pan, make sure to cool completely before wrapping the pan in foil then in plastic wrap.
+• If using a disposable pan, make sure to cool completely before wrapping the pan in aluminum foil then in plastic wrap.

 • Cut brownies or brownies baked in individual cups can be double wrapped in plastic, or wrapped in foil then plastic, before storing in an airtight container or zip lock bag.